V4Fire/Client/src/core/component/directives/hook/README.md

 # core/component/directives/hook

 This module brings a directive to provide any directive hooks into a component.
-This directive is extremely useful to combine with a flyweight component because it does not have API to attach the hook listeners.
+This directive is extremely useful to combine with functional components because they don't have API to attach any hook listeners.

 ## Usage

 ```
 < div v-hook = { &
+  beforeCreate: (opts, vnode) => console.log(opts, vnode),
   created: (el, opts, vnode, oldVnode) => console.log(el, opts, vnode, oldVnode),
   beforeMount: onBeforeMount,
   mounted: onMounted,